Temperature gradient gel electrophoresis

-Temperature gradient gel electrophoresis (TGGE) and denaturing gradient gel electrophoresis (DGGE) are forms of electrophoresis which use either a temperature or chemical gradient to denature the sample as it moves across an acrylamide gel.
+Temperature gradient gel electrophoresis (TGGE) and denaturing gradient gel electrophoresis (DGGE) are forms of electrophoresis which use either a temperature or chemical gradient to denature the sample as it moves through an acrylamide gel.
 TGGE and DGGE can be applied to nucleic acids such as DNA and RNA, and (less commonly) proteins.
 TGGE relies on temperature dependent changes in structure to separate nucleic acids.
 DGGE separates genes of the same size based on their different denaturing ability which is determined by their base pair sequence.
 DGGE was the original technique, and TGGE a refinement of it.

 History

 DGGE was invented by Leonard Lerman, while he was a professor at SUNY Albany.

 The same equipment can be used for analysis of protein, which was first done by Thomas E. Creighton of the MRC Laboratory of Molecular Biology, Cambridge, England.
 Similar looking patterns are produced by proteins and nucleic acids, but the fundamental principles are quite different.

 TGGE was first described by Thatcher and Hodson and by Roger Wartell of Georgia Tech.
 Extensive work was done by the group of Riesner in Germany.
 Commercial equipment for DGGE is available from Bio-Rad, INGENY and CBS Scientific; a system for TGGE is available from Biometra.